Meet Jodi Ettenberg, Former Lawyer Turned World Traveler

 Favorite destination and why?

-I don’t have a favourite destination.
-I think just about everywhere has a myriad of wondrous things that make it special, make it somewhere you can learn from as you go.
-While there are places that are ideal for certain things – Bangkok for street food, El Nido for island relaxation, Myanmar for cultural quirks and learning about the geopolitics of Southeast Asia – I can’t honestly pick one that is a favourite over the others.
+I donโt have a favorite destination.
+Nearly everywhere has something special to offer and something to learn from.
+Some places are ideal for specific thingsโBangkok for street food, El Nido for island relaxation, Myanmar for cultural insight and understanding the geopolitics of Southeast Asiaโbut I canโt honestly rank one above the others.

 What made you start a travel blog?

-There were a few, quite a few.
-Up near the top is the time when I was wearing a Burmese longyi and it got caught on a nail in a boat and dropped to the floor, to the shock and horror (potentially some glee mixed in) of all the tribesmen in the boat.
-I’m fairly certain they’ve never seen a white woman’s behind before, especially not without the thick flannel bloomies the women wear in that region.
-Here I was, trying to be respectful by wearing the local dress with long sleeves, and instead I flashed an entire boat of elders.
+There were many, but one stands out.
+I was wearing a Burmese longyi when it caught on a nail in a boat and dropped straight to the floor, much to the shock (and possibly delight) of the tribesmen onboard.
+I was trying to be respectful by wearing local clothing and instead ended up flashing an entire boat of elders.
 Disaster.

 You quit your job as a lawyer to travel the world.
 What advice would you give someone looking to do the same?